 Whenever Lana, Chloe or Lois is under some sort of influence, they almost always wear revealing black outfits.
 The "evil" part is debatable.

 Fan-Preferred Couple: The base has pretty much been in a fandom civil war over who Clark should ship with, and it can't really be argued which Clark pairing was the most dominant overall, as the base was highly fractured over the issue of who to pair Clark with (Lana vs. Chloe vs. Lois vs. Alicia, and even some Clark/Tess supporters).
-At best, it can be argued which ships may have dominant at different times in the show's history: In the very earliest handful of episodes, Clana may have started out with a majority of support back when it was seen as "cute," but as Lana became increasingly unpopular, Chlark (Clark and Chloe) overtook it, and may have been the main fan-preferred ship before Lois's arrival, as she was seen as a foil against the widely-reviled Lana (many fans freely admitted that they were only shipping Chlark as an alternative to the now-unpopular Clana, until Clark met his destined future with Lois, knowing full well that both Clana and Chlark were equally Doomed by Canon).
+At best, it can be argued which ships may have been dominant at different times in the show's history: In the very earliest handful of episodes, Clana may have started out with a majority of support back when it was seen as "cute," but as Lana became increasingly unpopular, Chlark (Clark and Chloe) overtook it, and may have been the main fan-preferred ship before Lois's arrival, as she was seen as a foil against the widely-reviled Lana (many fans freely admitted that they were only shipping Chlark as an alternative to the now-unpopular Clana, until Clark met his destined future with Lois, knowing full well that both Clana and Chlark were equally Doomed by Canon).
 Then once Lois arrived, many fans rallied around her, welcoming her as a harbinger of Clark's destined future as Superman and enjoying her witty lines and Erica Durance's acting (though many ardent Chloe-supporters still stayed with the Chlark ship) It can be argued that Clois had become the majority pairing by the end, partially helped by Lois's continued development and increasing importance in the story, as well as the fact that Chloe got involved in another popular pairing: Chlollie.

 In later seasons Chloe/Oliver—which became canon thanks to popular fan demand—became a hugely popular ship in the later seasons (even when Ollie himself became a base-breaking character later on, this ship's popularity continued to endure), to the point where the widespread acclaim for this ship actually overwhelmed the canonical Ollie/Dinah ship that had been ship-teased in Season 7 and even the showrunners got on board, making the Chlollie ship happen onscreen thanks to fan demand, and even to the point where in the Grand Finale they leave it vague as to whether Chloe and Ollie are still together, but make it clear that they at least have a child, thus skirting around DC Comics' restrictions while still being supportive of this new ship.
 At the very least, it's probably the one ship (other than Jonathan/Martha) that doesn't really seem to get much hate from many fans, which in and of itself is a pretty big accomplishment for any ship in the SV fandom, considering how broken the base is!